mvolkmann/blog/src/webassembly.md

 The ssvmup tool was inspired by wasm-pack and has explicit support for Deno.
 Also see the support for Rust in the
 {% aTargetBlank "https://parceljs.org/rust.html", "Parcel bundler" %}!

+TODO: Demonstrate using emscripten to compile C code to WASM.

 ## Rust With Numbers